A man has been arrested on suspicion of illegal money lending and money laundering following an operation in Leigh.

-Documentation and electronic devices were seized following a raid on a property in the town on Wednesday, 13 November.
+Documentation and electronic devices were seized following a raid on a property in the town yesterday (Wednesday 13 November).

 Tony Quigley, Head of the Illegal Money Lending Team said: “Loan sharks have a devastating impact on people’s lives and that of their families.
 I would encourage anyone who feels they may be a victim or has concerns about illegal money lending to contact the team on the national hotline.”